 Unique Cultural Initiative

 The Cultural Legacy of Uzbekistan in World Collections Project is truly unique, not only in its scale but also in its enthusiasm for the global circulation of Uzbekistan’s rich cultural heritage.
 The project, together with the Uzbekistan’s government’s support for publishing and promoting existing Western collections, is a major step forward in cultural property policy.
 The project will undoubtedly contribute to encouraging institutional development in Uzbekistan, tourism, and positive international relations.
-It is likely that Uzbekistan will find tremendous advantage for its own cultural institutions and for its own public’s interest by welcoming international participation in the scholarly dialog – the pursuit of knowledge irrespective of borders – rather than insisting, as some short-sighted nations have done, on both a narrow, nationalist perspective on scholarship and a blanket demand for the return of objects.
+It is likely that Uzbekistan will find tremendous advantage for its own cultural institutions and for its own public’s interest by welcoming international participation in the scholarly dialog – the pursuit of knowledge irrespective of borders – rather than insisting, as some nations have done, on both a narrow, nationalist perspective on scholarship and blanket demands for the return of objects.